eurekaclinical/scribe-up-ext/README.md

 [Atlanta Clinical and Translational Science Institute (ACTSI)](http://www.actsi.org), [Emory University](http://www.emory.edu), Atlanta, GA

 ## What does it do?
-It is a library that has patches to ScribeUP that supports additional OAuth providers.
-It also provides user profiles starting from a base class that standardizes profile attribute names.
+It is a library that patches the ScribeUP OAuth library to support additional OAuth providers.
+It standardizes the attribute names of user profiles from those providers.
 The supported OAuth providers are:
 * GitHub
 * Globus
 * Google